OmarShawky1/ACU/README.md

 1. life-after-grad channel: For @Students to discuss "Career" except "Problem Solving Training".
 2. *SPECIAL CATEGORY*: For @*Special Roles* to discuss "Career Advancement" and "Discussions".
 3. SUB-COMMUNITIES:
-   1. OS Internships (Name of Community):
+   1. Open Source Programs (Name of Community):
       1. general-osi channel.
       2. vacancies-osi channel.
    2. New Grads (Name of Community): CAREER Category.